Comorbidity: Diagnosis

 Many tests attempt to standardize the "weight" or value of comorbid conditions, whether they are secondary or tertiary illnesses.
 Each test attempts to consolidate each individual comorbid condition into a single, predictive variable that measures mortality or other outcomes.
 Researchers have validated such tests because of their predictive value, but no one test is as yet recognized as a standard.

-Charlson index
+Charlson Comorbidity Index (CCI)

-The Charlson comorbidity index predicts the one-year mortality for a patient who may have a range of comorbid conditions, such as heart disease, AIDS, or cancer (a total of 22 conditions).
+The Charlson Comorbidity Index predicts the mortality for a patient who may have a range of comorbid conditions, such as heart disease, AIDS, or cancer (a total of 17 conditions).
 Each condition is assigned a score of 1, 2, 3, or 6, depending on the risk of dying associated with each one.
 Scores are summed to provide a total score to predict mortality.
 Many variations of the Charlson comorbidity index have been presented, including the Charlson/Deyo, Charlson/Romano, Charlson/Manitoba, and Charlson/D'Hoores comorbidity indices.

-Clinical conditions and associated scores are as follows: